sebw/submariner-demo/README.md

 # 127.0.0.1:6379> get meetup
 # "cool"

-# Now go to the terminal of the follower pod and verify data has been replicated
+# Now go to the terminal of the follower pod and verify data have been replicated
 # redis-cli
 # 127.0.0.1:6379> get meetup
 # "cool"